dotnet/test-templates/README.md

 # Contributing

-There are 2 main areas in this repository:
-- `template_feed` contains the .NET templates that are inserted into dotnet/installer.
+This repository consists of:
-- `Templates`, `WizardExtensions` contain "legacy" templates for .NET Framework test projects in VisualStudio.
+- `Templates` folder contains "legacy" templates for .NET Framework test projects in VisualStudio.

-`template_feed` contains all the templates from the oldest version of .NET to the newest.
-We build all of these templates, but might not ship all of them.
-If you are doing bigger changes please make them in bulk to all the templates.

 ## Acquire